CLRX/CLRX-mirror/doc/GcnTimings.md

 ### MUBUF Instruction timings

-Timings of MUBUF instructions includes only execution without waiting for completing main memory access on a single wavefront.
+Timings of MUBUF instructions include only execution without waiting for completing main memory access on a single wavefront.
 Additional GLCX adds X cycles to instruction if the instruction uses the GLC modifier.
 Timings of MUBUF instructions are in this table: